About Your Cardiac Loop Recorder

-If a dressing was put on over your incision:
+If a dressing was applied over your incision:

-•The Steri-strips (the thin pieces of tape over the incision) are used to hold
+• The steri strips (the thin pieces of tape over the incision) hold the skin

-the skin together as it heals.
-These should be left in place until they fall
+together as it heals.
+These should be left in place until they fall off on their

-off on their own or the nurse will remove them at your first appointment.
+own or the nurse will remove them at your first visit.

-4. Look at the site daily for any signs of infection:
+Look at the site daily for any signs of infection

 When to call the doctor or the Device Clinic: